 2017 Triconex Controller Attack at Saudi Aramco

-In August 2017, Saudi Arabian oil company Saudi Aramco experienced a cyberattack that targeted its Triconex industrial control systems (ICS).
-The attack caused a shutdown of the company’s production systems, resulting in the loss of an estimated 50% of the company’s daily production output.
+In August 2017, Petro Rabigh, a Saudi Aramco and Sumitomo Chemical joint-venture petrochemical facility on Saudi Arabia’s Red Sea coast, experienced a cyberattack that targeted its Triconex industrial control systems (ICS).
+The attack caused a shutdown of the plant’s production systems.
 The attackers used a variant of the malware known as Triton, which specifically targets Triconex controllers.
 It is believed that the attackers were able to gain access to the ICS network through a third-party vendor’s system and then used the malware to manipulate the controllers and cause the shutdown.

 Cybersecurity Should be a Priority

 Consider the vast scope of the oil and gas industry: millions of miles of pipes, tankers traveling between ports, a variety of Fortune 500 refineries and production sites, as well as their vendors and partners.
 It’s clear why cybersecurity is so essential for this sector.
 Any disruption can have major socioeconomic consequences due to cyber threats ranging from a data leak to tampering with control systems used to measure safety levels in refineries.
-The oil and gas industry must do its utmost to protect itself from these cyberattacks by adopting practices such as rigorous authentication processes and regular security audits.
+The oil and gas industry must do its utmost to protect itself from these cyberattacks by adopting practices such as rigorous authentication processes, regular security audits, and managed IT services built around industrial operations.
 Otherwise, it risks losing proprietary information, customers’ trust, business opportunities – and potentially even lives.